All faculty & staff must submit a Travel Request Form prior to any absence from regular duties.

 STEP 4: Book your travel!

-Note: you can be reimbursed for flights booked through the airline (online only) or rental cars, but note that reimbursement occurs after travel.
+Note: you can be reimbursed for flights booked directly through the airline (online only), but reimbursement will occur after travel.
 Flights booked through non-UT travel agencies are not reimbursable.

 Hotel: Lodging is reimbursement-only.